Sleep Apnea Signs & Symptoms – Ann Arbor, MI

 Repeatedly waking up at night due to sleep apnea makes getting the normal, restorative sleep that your body needs impossible.
 Without the recommended 7 to 9 hours, you are much more likely to experience daytime fatigue and drowsiness.

-Daytime fatigue can make is difficult to concentrate and stay awake at the office or in the classroom, and your work or academic performance may suffer a result.
+Daytime fatigue can make is difficult to concentrate and stay awake at the dental office or in the classroom, and your work or academic performance may suffer a result.

 Even getting behind the wheel of a car can be dangerous if you suffer from sleep apnea.
 Research conducted by the Harvard School of Public Health found that drivers with untreated sleep apnea were FIVE TIMES more likely to get into preventable automobile accidents compared to drivers without the condition.